 Step 4: If you have one, use a blanching basket and place your chopped vegetables into the boiling water for 2 minutes for small vegetables such as peas, small beans, and asparagus; 3 – 5 minutes for others.
 For a full list of blanching times, see this chart.
 If you don’t have a blanching basket, you can put the vegetables directly into the water.

-Step 5: Remove the blanching basket from the boiling water or, if your vegetables are directly in the water use a slotted spoon or sieve to remove the vegetables, and then place them into the ice water, leaving them to cool completely.
+Step 5: Remove the blanching basket from the boiling water or, if your vegetables are directly in the water use a slotted spoon or sieve to remove the vegetables.
+Then, place them into the ice water, leaving them to cool completely.

 Step 6: Once they are cooled, lie the blanched vegetables out on a baking sheet and freeze for one hour.